tezid/airdrop/README.md

 Airdrop date is planned for 26th of september 2021.

-A new snapshot will be taken on that date allowing anyone time to verify their proofs before this date.
+A new snapshot will be taken on that date allowing anyone ample time to verify their proofs.
 Verifying your proof will increase your allocation.

 ## Run